-L&C also checked the shares in the investment company was a type of investment permitted by the Trust that governed the SIPP and HMRC's regulations.
+In relation to investment company 1, L&C also checked the shares in the investment companies were a type of investment permitted by the Trust that governed the SIPP and HMRC's regulations.
 There is no dispute the investment should not have been permitted on this ground.